koopjs/koop/packages/koop-cache-memory/README.md

 ```

 ## Cache API
-The cache is a javascript object that lives in-memory.
-It is used to store geojson features
+The cache is a JavaScript object that lives in-memory.
+It is used to store geojson features.

 ### `insert`
 Insert geojson into the cache